oswalnidhi/project/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+To Run the Given Code Follow these steps:

+1. Open project in Android Studio and open the lib/main.dart file.
+2. If you find any errors run the pubsec.yaml file first.
+3. On the top header there is a run command, using that command run the main.dart file.

+Outpu:
+ Output will be generated on the emulator.